-As at September 30, 2022, the Company had approximately \$165,420 of cash on hand.
-While the Company plans to make substantial investments in Etain's New York cannabis operations (including the expansion of the existing cultivation and production footprint in Chestertown and the development of the Flagship Facility in upstate New York), the Company aims to achieve its growth objectives in a capital efficient manner.
-The Company currently anticipates that finishing and equipping the Chestertown expansion, optimizing Etain LLC's retail footprint, and completing the development of the initial phase of the Flagship Facility (as defined herein) will require capital expenditures in the range of \$25,000 to \$30,000 prior to the end of calendar year 2023.
-This estimate is based upon a number of assumptions and will continue to be refined, and excludes any fees that Etain LLC will be required to pay to the OCM to operate in New York's adult-use cannabis market.
-While these fees have not been finalized as of the date of this MD&A, based on the provisional regulations for New York's adult-use cannabis market approved by the Cannabis Control Board on November 21, 2022, one-time fees related to Etain LLC's transition to New York's adult-use cannabis market could be up to \$19,000 in total, including \$5,000 payable upon entry into the adult-use wholesale market with another \$5,000 payable in stages over a five-year period, and \$3,000 payable for each co-located medical and adult-use dispensary (maximum of three allowed) but the co-location cannot occur for three years from the date of the first adult-use sale by Conditional Adult-Use Retail Dispensaries.
+While the Company plans to make substantial investments in Etain's New York cannabis operations (including the expansion of the existing cultivation and production space in Chestertown, the optimization of Etain LLC's retail footprint, and the development of the Flagship Facility in Western New York), the Company aims to achieve its growth objectives in a capital efficient manner.
+The Company currently anticipates that finishing and equipping the Chestertown expansion, optimizing Etain LLC's retail footprint, completing the development of the Flagship Facility, and fully transitioning to serve both the wholesale and retail adult-use markets in New York will require additional capital expenditures in the range of \$35,000 to \$40,000.
+This estimate, which excludes net cash flows from operating and financing activities, is based upon a number of assumptions and will continue to be refined.
+Furthermore, the timing of these expenditures continues to be evaluated by the Company and is dependent upon a number of external and internal factors; generally, the Company expects these capital investments to be incurred over the next three fiscal years.

+These projected capital expenditures include estimates for one-time fees that Etain LLC may be required to pay to the OCM to operate in New York's adult-use cannabis market.
+The Company's estimates are based upon proposed regulations for New York's adult-use cannabis market that were filed by the Cannabis Control Board on December 14, 2022.
+As discussed above, these proposed regulations have not been finalized as of the date of this MD&A. The proposed regulations currently prescribe that one-time fees related to an RO's transition to New York's adult-use cannabis market could be approximately \$19,000 in total, including \$5,000 payable upon entry into the adult-use wholesale market, with another \$5,000 payable in stages over a five-year period, and \$3,000 payable for each colocated medical and adult-use dispensary (ROs are permitted to co-locate a maximum of three facilities under the proposed regulations, but the co-location cannot occur until December 29, 2025, which is three years from the date of the first legal sale of adult-use cannabis in the State of New York).
+The public comment period on the proposed adult-use regulations closed on February 13, 2023, and it is unclear whether the proposed regulations will be modified and reissued for another public comment period or finalized and approved by the Cannabis Control Board in their current form.

-Accordingly, the Company believes that it has sufficient capital to execute its business plan in New York and invest in opportunities in different states throughout the U.S. cannabis market.
+Based on the foregoing, the Company believes that it has sufficient capital to execute its business plan in New York and invest in opportunities in different states throughout the U.S. cannabis market.